-6. An ordinary member of the Council shall be elected for a period of four consecutive Sessions and shall retire at the end of the fourth Session.
-No ordinary member shall serve as such for more than four consecutive Sessions; except that a co-opted ordinary member who is subsequently elected in their own right under the provisions in the Bye-laws may serve consecutively a further period of four Sessions as an elected ordinary member in addition to their period as a co-opted ordinary member.
-An ordinary member who was in office at the date of adoption of these Bye-laws and who has by the end of the then current Session served for four or more consecutive Sessions shall retire at the end of that Session.
+14 14.1 A member of the Council shall be elected for a period of four consecutive Sessions and shall retire at the end of the fourth Session.
+No member shall serve as such for more than four consecutive Sessions, except that members, filling casual vacancies, who are subsequently elected in their own right under the provisions in the Bylaws, may serve consecutively a further period of four Sessions as an elected member in addition to their period as a casual member.
+A member who was in office at the date of adoption of these Bylaws and who has, by the end of the then current Session, served for four or more consecutive Sessions shall retire at the end of that Session.

+14.2 A member, who is elected as an officer while still serving as an elected Council member, shall assume the Officership forthwith thus becoming an Officer member of Council and vacating the position of elected member of Council position so causing a casual vacancy for the remainder of that period of Office.

-The office of any member of the Council shall be vacated if he or she:
+14.3 The Office of any members of the Council shall be vacated if they:

-(a) resigns it by notice to the Society in writing;
+(a) resign it by notice to the Society in writing;

-(b) ceases to be a Fellow;
+(b) cease to be a Fellow;

-(c) becomes incapable by reason of mental disorder;
+(c) become incapable by reason of sickness;

-(d) becomes bankrupt or suspends payments of debts or compounds with his or her creditors;
+(d) become bankrupt or suspend payments of debts or compounds with their creditors;

-is absent from meetings of the Council continuously for 12 months without the consent of the Council;
+are absent from meetings of the Council continuously for 12 months without the consent of the Council;

-is disqualified from being a charity trustee under s.72 Charities Act 1993;
+are disqualified from being a charity trustee under the Charities Act;

-(g) is removed from membership of the Council by a resolution of the Fellows in General Meeting.
+(g) are removed from membership of the Council by a resolution of the Council but subject to an appeal as provided in the Regulations.

 Casual Vacancies

-7. Any casual vacancy occurring among the ordinary members of the Council, or in the office of Auditor, including any not filled at the Annual General Meeting and any caused by the inability of a Fellow to take up an elected position, may be filled by co-option by the Council for the remainder of the term of the vacancy.
-At any one time there shall be a maximum of three co-opted ordinary members of Council filling vacancies caused by the early retirement of ordinary members.
-Co-opted ordinary members of Council are not disbarred from being nominated to stand immediately for election as an ordinary member of Council in their own right.
-If elected, they shall be entitled to serve a full term of four Sessions as an elected member.
-If the co-opted member is not elected in their own right, they shall continue to serve out their period of co-option.
-If they are elected in their own right and their period of co-option has not come to an end, Council shall have the power to make a further co-option for the outstanding period.
+15. Any casual vacancy occurring among the members of the Council, or in the office of Auditor, including any not filled at the Annual General Meeting, may be filled by co-option by the Council for the remainder of the term of the vacancy.
+Co-opted members of Council may subsequently be nominated to stand immediately for election as a member of Council in their own right to serve a full term of four Sessions as an elected member.
 The existing members of the Council may act notwithstanding any casual vacancy in their number.
-Any casual vacancy occurring in the Presidency may be filled by co-option by the Council until such time as a President is elected in accordance with the Bye-laws and Regulations.
+Any casual vacancy occurring in the Presidency may be filled by co-option by the Council until such time as a new President is elected.

 Regulations

-8. The Council or the Professional Affairs Committee as appropriate may make, amend, suspend or repeal Regulations respecting the work of the Society or the conduct of any meetings held pursuant to the Bye-laws provided that such action is not inconsistent with the Charter or the Bye-laws.
+16. The Council may make, amend, suspend or repeal Regulations respecting the work of the Society provided that such action shall not be inconsistent with the Charter or the Bylaws.

-Powers of the Council
+Delegation by Council